-Published on May 3, 2016
+Published on

-Updated on Sep.
-18, 2024
+Updated on

 In an article published in Law & Human Behavior, and for which the NAA Research and Education Fund provided financial support, Professor Erik Girvan (Oregon Law), Grace Deason (Wisconsin-La Crosse) and Eugene Borgida (Minnesota) explore the presence of gender bias on labor arbitration decisions.